-The Internal Audit Team reported to the Director of Governance to 31/3/11 and to the Director of Finance from 1/4/11, and operates under a Charter, which defines its relationship with the Council's officers, and the Governance Committee.
+The Internal Audit Team reports to the Director of Finance, Housing and Community, and operates under a Charter, which defines its relationship with the Council's officers, and the Governance Committee.
 The main responsibility of the Internal Audit Team is to provide assurance and advice on the internal control system of the Council to the Corporate Management Team and Members.
 Internal Audit reviews and appraises the adequacy, reliability and effectiveness of internal control within systems and recommends improvement.
 It also supports management in developing systems, providing advice on matters pertaining to risk and control.
 The controls created by management are evaluated to ensure:

-- Council objectives are being achieved;
+Council objectives are being achieved;

-- Economic and efficient use of resources;

-- Compliance with policies, procedures, laws and regulations;

-- The safeguarding of Council assets; and

-- The integrity and reliability of information and data.
+- Economic and efficient use of resources: - Compliance with policies, procedures, laws and regulations; - The safeguarding of Council assets; and - The integrity and reliability of information and data.

 As part of the wider annual review of the governance arrangements and in particular the System of Internal Control, the Council is required to undertake an annual review of the effectiveness of the system of internal audit.

-This review was undertaken by the Director of Governance (Monitoring Officer) and Director of Finance (Section 151 Officer).
+This review was undertaken by the Director of Governance (Monitoring Officer) and Director of Finance, Housing and Community (Section 151 Officer).
 The review concluded that an effective system of internal audit is provided through the East Kent Audit Partnership and the opinion of the Head of the Audit Partnership in her annual report can be relied upon.
+The full details of the review will be reported to the Governance (Audit) Committee, alongside this document as it is a key element of the review of the system of internal control and governance framework.